mykaarma/daksha/README.md

   * Password corresponding to the user.Default password for user postgres is postgres.

 *  **PG_HOST**
-  * The host of our application.If this value is not provided, the default host is Localhost.
+  * The host of our database.If this value is not provided, the default host is localhost.

 *  **PG_PORT**
   * Port provided to the database.If this value is not provided, the default port will be 5432.